-- 14. Considering the facts vis-a-vis law discussed hereinabove and the voluntary admission of the respondent-promoter, it can be said that it has been proved beyond reasonable doubt that the promoter has contravened the directions issued under MahaRERA Order No.46/2023 and 46A/2023, as stated hereinabove.
-Therefore, penalty will have to be imposed for contravention of the said directions.
-The order is as under. - Penalty of Rs.10,000/- under Section 63 of the Act, 2016 has been imposed against the respondent-promoter for contravention of the directions issued by the MahaRERA Authority by Order No.46/2023, dated 29.05.2023 read with Order No.46A/2023, dated 25.07.2023. - 16.
-The aforestated penalty shall be payable by the respondent within 15 days from the date of this order, failing which respondent shall be liable to penalty of Rs.1000/- per day, in addition, till the compliance. - 17.
+15. Considering the facts vis-a-vis law discussed hereinabove and the voluntary admission of the respondent-promoter, it can be said that it has been proved beyond reasonable doubt that the promoter has contravened the directions issued under MahaRERA Order No.46/2023 and 46A/2023 as well as provisions under Section 11(2) of the RERA Act, 2016, as stated hereinabove.
+Therefore, penalty will have to be imposed for contravention of the said directions and violation of the said legal provision.
+The order to that effect is as under.

+- Penalty of Rs.10,000/- under Section 63 of the Act, 2016 has been imposed against the respondent-promoter for contravention of the directions issued by the MahaRERA Authority by Order No.46/2023, dated 29.05.2023 read with Order No.46A/2023, dated 25.07.2023. - Penalty of Rs.10,000/- under Section 61 of the Act, 2016 has been imposed against the respondent-promoter for violation of Section 11(2) of the RERA Act, 2016. - 18.
+Both the aforestated penalties shall be payable by the respondent within 15 days from the date of this order, failing which respondent shall be liable to penalty of Rs.1000/- per day on each count, in addition, till the compliance. - 19.
 The Technical and Finance Department of the MahaRERA Authority shall verify the payment of the said penalty before processing any applications by promoter for extension, corrections, change of name etc., with respect to the said project.

-(F.D.Jadhav)

-Dy.Secretary-Cum-Head,

-MahaRERA, Pune
+(F.D.Jadhav) Dy.Secretary-Cum-Head, MahaRERA, Pune